Value Functions and Optimality Conditions for Nonconvex Variational Problems with an Infinite Horizon in Banach Spaces: Introduction

 \section{Introduction}

 Optimal control and dynamic programming are instrumental cornerstones of modern economic growth theory originated in \citet{ra28}.
-In the general reduced model of capital accumulation, necessary (and sufficient) conditions for optimality are employed under the convexity assumptions on utility functions and technologies for the investigation of the existence of competitive equilibria and support prices (see \citealt{bs82,ma82,ta82,ta84}), transversality conditions at infinity (see \citealt{as83,bs82,ta84}), and the uniqueness and global stability of stationary states (see \citealt{bs76,cs76,ro73,ro76}).
+In the general reduced model of capital accumulation, necessary (and sufficient) conditions for optimality are employed under the convexity assumptions on utility functions and technologies for the investigation of the existence of competitive equilibria and support prices; see \citet{bs82,ma82,ta82,ta84}.
 Such well-behaving properties are prominent in convex problems of optimal control explored in the classical work by \citet{ro70} with the full power of duality theory in convex analysis.
-In particular, one of the advantages in convex economic models lies in the crucial observation that the differentiability of the value function is guaranteed under the smoothness assumptions on the primitives; see \cite{bs79,bs82,blv96,rzs12,ta84}.
+In particular, one of the advantages in convex economic models lies in the crucial observation that the differentiability of the value function is guaranteed under the smoothness assumptions on the data; see \citet{bs79,bs82,blv96,rzs12,ta84}.

-On the contrary, the absence of convexity and smoothness are two major sources of complex economic dynamics in continuous time as illustrated in \cite{alv99,bps01,dh81,hk03,sk78,wa03}.
-More to the point, the difficulty with the lack of convexity assumptions results in the failure of the differentiability of the value function even if the underlying data are smooth.
+On the contrary, the absence of convexity and smoothness are two major sources of complex economic dynamics in continuous time as illustrated in \citet{alv99,dh81,hk03,sk78,wa03}.
+More to the point, the difficulty with the lack of convexity assumptions results in the failure of differentiability of the value function even if the underlying data are smooth.
 Without convexity, one can expect at best the Lipschitz continuity of the value function even for smooth problems.
 This causes problems with expressing optimality conditions in many nonconvex economic growth models when one attempts to apply the Hamilton--Jacobi--Bellman (HJB) equation.
 Recall that the value function is its unique solution whenever it is smooth.